 The region is shaped in the form of a grape bunch and is essentially four valleys, the Staffora Valley, Coppa Valley, Scuropasso Valley, and the Versa Valley.

-Oltrepò is the third largest area in Europe for Pinot Nero after Burgundy and Champagne and has been there since the 1800s.
+Oltrepò is among the largest areas in Europe for Pinot Nero after Burgundy and Champagne and has been there since the 1800s.

 It was back in 1870 when a sparkling wine from from Oltrepò was first mentioned.
 Domenico Mazza di Codevilla was the first to produce sparkling wine in the area.
 By the year 1900, sparkling wine production took off.
 The Oltrepò Metodo Classico was awarded the DOCG designation after the 2007 harvest.
 70% of the bottling must be Pinot Noir and secondary fermentation takes place in the bottle.
 There is also an Oltrepò Metodo Classico Rosé with a 70% minimum of Pinot Noir.